netdata/netdata/collectors/python.d.plugin/adaptec_raid/README.md

 ## Requirements

 The module uses `arcconf`, which can only be executed by root.
-It uses `sudo` and assumes that it is configured such that the `netdata` user can execute `arcconf` as root without password.
+It uses `sudo` and assumes that it is configured such that the `netdata` user can execute `arcconf` as root without a password.

 Add to `sudoers`: